ycpcs/cs481-fall2018-101/assign/finalreport.md

 title: Final Report Details
 ---

-This document describes what we expect to see in the final report for your team project.
+This document describes what is expected in the final report for your team project.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---